 The $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation probes SIDM halos' gravothermal evolution \citep{Yang221113768,Yang230516176,Ando240316633}.
 In CDM, this relation is determined by the underlying mass--concentration relation; this correspondence is exact for Navarro--Frenk--White (NFW; \citealt{Navarro1997}) density profiles.
 While SIDM halos are generally not well described by NFW profiles, shifts in the $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation relative to CDM can indicate core formation (which shifts (sub)halos toward smaller $V_{\mathrm{max}}$ and larger $R_{\mathrm{max}}$) and collapse (which shifts (sub)halos toward larger $V_{\mathrm{max}}$ and smaller $R_{\mathrm{max}}$).

 Figure~\ref{fig:rmax_vmax} shows the $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation for subhalos (left panel) and isolated halos (right panel) in all SIDM Concerto simulations.
-Relative to CDM (gray points), SIDM (sub)halos (colored points) display larger scatter in the $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation at all host mass scales.
-In the L-Cluster host, the SIDM relation is shifted in the core-forming direction, while in the lower-mass hosts the shift is mainly in the core-collapse direction.
+Relative to CDM (gray points), SIDM (sub)halos (colored points) display larger scatter in the $R_{\mathrm{max}}$--$V_{\mathrm{max}}$ relation at all host-mass scales.
+In the L-Cluster host, the SIDM relation is shifted in the core-forming direction, while in the lower-mass hosts, the shift is mainly in the core-collapse direction.
 This is consistent with our expectation from Figure~\ref{fig:xsec}, since the L-Cluster (sub)halos probe a lower-amplitude part of the SIDM cross section than the subhalos of the lower-mass hosts.
-Deeply-collapsed (sub)halos have values of $R_{\mathrm{max}}$ comparable to the convergence radius at each host mass, shown by the dashed horizontal lines in Figure~\ref{fig:rmax_vmax}.
+Deeply collapsed (sub)halos have values of $R_{\mathrm{max}}$ comparable to the convergence radius at each host mass, shown by the dashed horizontal lines in Figure~\ref{fig:rmax_vmax}.
 The fact that we cannot resolve (sub)halos with $R_{\mathrm{max}}$ values well below these radii is a consequence of our $M_{\mathrm{vir}}$ cut; (sub)halos with significantly smaller values of $R_{\mathrm{max}}$ than $2.8\epsilon$ would not be well resolved.

-Comparing the left and right panels of Figure~\ref{fig:rmax_vmax}, we find a larger abundance of cored (high-$R_{\mathrm{max}}$) isolated halos compared to subhalos at each host mass scale.
-There are several contributing factors: (i) subhalos are more concentrated than isolated halos~\citep{Moline160304057}, which accelerates their gravothermal evolution~\citep{Essig180901144,Yang221113768}; (ii) subhalos with prominent cores are more susceptible to tidal disruption~\citep{Errani221001131}; (iii) tidal stripping accelerates core collapse~\citep{Nishikawa190100499,Sameie190407872}.
+Comparing the left and right panels of Figure~\ref{fig:rmax_vmax}, we find a larger abundance of cored (high-$R_{\mathrm{max}}$) isolated halos compared to subhalos at each host-mass scale.
+There are several contributing factors: (1) subhalos are more concentrated than isolated halos~\citep{Moline160304057}, which accelerates their gravothermal evolution~\citep{Essig180901144,Yang221113768}; (2) subhalos with prominent cores are more susceptible to tidal disruption~\citep{Errani221001131}; (3) tidal stripping accelerates core collapse~\citep{Nishikawa190100499,Sameie190407872}.
 The relatively high abundance of core-collapsed subhalos (along with the lack of surviving cored subhalos) is most pronounced in the Group simulations, consistent with the results from \cite{Nadler230601830}.